Adityapriyadarshix007/waste-management-system-final/README.md

+# TO RUN THE PROJECT

+   1. IN THE FIRST TERMINAL
+      cd frontend
+      npm install
+      npm run dev

+   2. IN THE SECOND TERMINAL
+      cd backend
+      python app.py

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.